‘None of our business...’: JD Vance says India-Pakistan conflict has nothing to do with America - ‘None of our business...’: JD Vance says India Pakistan conflict has nothing to do with America BusinessToday

 US Vice President JD Vance said that India-Pakistan conflict is ‘fundamentally none of our business’.
 Vance’s comment assumes significance after India undertook retaliatory measures against Pakistan after it escalated the situation for a second time on May 8.

-“India-Pakistan conflict is fundamentally none of our business and has nothing to do with America’s ability to control it,” said Vance.
+On Operation Sindoor, US Vice President JD Vance told Fox News, “What we can do is try to encourage these folks to deescalate a little bit, but we're not going to get involved in the middle of war that's fundamentally none of our business and has nothing to do with America's ability to control it.”

+“You know, America can't tell the Indians to lay down their arms.
+We can't tell the Pakistanis to lay down their arms.
+And so, we're going to continue to pursue this thing through diplomatic channels.
+Our hope and our expectation is that this is not going to spiral into a broader regional war or, God forbid, a nuclear conflict.
+We are worried about these things.
+The job of the cooler heads in India and Pakistan is to make sure that this doesn't become a nuclear war and if it happens, it will be disastrous but right now we don't think it is going to happen,” Vance said.

 His comments came after a stark public reminder of Washington’s long-standing position, US State Department Spokesperson Tammy Bruce confirmed what India has insisted for years: Pakistan’s support for terror groups remains a pressing concern.